trynova/website/pages/blog/garbage-collection-is-contrarian.md

 tombstones in concrete garbage collector implementations.)
 When the heap is dropped, all `Handle`s within are likewise dropped, but if the heap stays alive until the end of the program then so do the `Handle`s.
-It thus seems like the correct lifetime is some `'a` that is determined by the heap's owner, but for convenience's sake we'll choose to use the `'static` lifetime here.
+It thus seems like the correct lifetime is some `'external` that is determined by the heap's owner, but for convenience's sake we'll choose to use the `'static` lifetime here.

 Now, consider a singular handle `Handle<'_, T>` on the stack, and remember that these are unrooted handles and that our garbage collector does not do stack scanning.
-That means that the `T` is only guaranteed to exist until the next garbage collection run: the fact that we have a `Handle<'_, T>` in the first place guarantees that the `T` does exist when we get the handle, but once garbage collection runs it might have dropped or moved the `T` such that our handle no longer points to a valid value.
+That means that the `T` is only guaranteed to exist until the next garbage collection run: the fact that we have a `Handle<'_, T>` in the first place means that the `T` should at least exist when we get the handle, but once garbage collection runs it might have dropped or moved the `T` such that our handle no longer points to a valid value.
 The lifetime we can ascribe to `Handle` is thus some `'local` lifetime during which it is guaranteed that garbage collection does not happen.
-This `'local` lifetime is obviously shorter than `'static` but now here comes the contrarian part:

-Imagine we get a mutable reference to the handle on the heap and try to write a copy of our local handle into it:
+This `'local` lifetime is obviously shorter than `'static`.
+Now imagine we get a mutable reference to the handle on the heap and try to write a copy of our local handle into it, and watch what happens:

 ```rust
 let local_handle: Handle<'local, T> = local;